openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Software Prerequisites
 **************************

-Devstack, fullstack, and analytics devstack require the following software.
+Devstack and analytics devstack require the following software.

-* `VirtualBox`_ 4.3.12 or later.
+* `Docker`_ 17.06 CE or later.
+We recommend Docker Stable, but Docker Edge should work as well.

-* `Vagrant`_ 1.6.5 or later.
+* make >>> XREF

 * An NFS (network file system) client, if your operating system does not include one.
 NFS allows devstack and fullstack virtual machines to share a